sapegin/sapegin.me/src/content/blog/naming.md

 expect(getRelatedPosts(posts, {slug: 'd', tags: ['cooking', 'tacos'], timestamp: 444})).toEqual([{slug: 'c', tags: ['cooking', 'tacos'], timestamp: 333, weight: 666}, {slug: 'b', tags: ['cooking', 'sleeping'], timestamp: 222, weight: 222}, {slug: 'a', tags: ['cooking'], timestamp: 111, weight: 111}])
 -->

 Here, the lifespan of the `sorted` variable is only two lines.
-This kind of sequential processing is a common use case for the technique.
+This kind of sequential processing is a common use case for this technique.

+**Tip:** Double-click on a variable name to select all its appearances in the code.
+This helps to quickly see the variable’s lifespan.

 **Info:** See a larger example in the [Avoid Pascal-style variables](/blog/avoid-reassigning-variables/#avoid-pascal-style-variables) section in the _Avoid reassigning variables_ chapter.

 ## Making magic numbers less magic

-By introducing a constant instead of a magic number we give it a meaningful name.
+Magic numbers are any numbers that might be unclear to the code reader.
 Consider this example:

 ```js
 const getHoursSinceLastChange = timestamp =>